top of page

 Asian Shore Crabs (Hemigrapsus sanguineus)

-• ● Small shore crab with square greenish black to orangish red carapace and banded walking legs
+• ● Small shore crab has a square, greenish black to orangish red carapace and banded walking legs.

-● Extremely competitive with other invasive and native species, removing them from their habitats and taking food from them
+● They are extremely competitive with other invasive and native species, removing them from their habitats and taking food from them.

-● Native to Western Pacific shores and likely arrived as a result of trade ships
+● Native to Western Pacific shores likely arrived as a result of trade ships.

-● Eats three common native bivalves in Southern New England and Mid-Atlantic Coasts
+● They also eat three common native bivalves in Southern New England and Mid-Atlantic Coasts.

-• ● Mitigate through removal processes like eating them or using them as bait.
+• ● Mitigate their presence through removal processes like eating them or using them as bait.

 Photo: Jason M Crockwell, License (CC BY-NC-ND)